Atlanta Estate Litigation Lawyer

 - Trust modification

-Our attorneys that practice in this sector aim to combine decades of experience in working with clients and beneficiaries in a collaborative, thoughtful environment with a deep knowledge of Georgia estate laws that govern how estates and wills are administered.
+Robert Meyring aims to combine decades of experience working with clients and beneficiaries in a collaborative, thoughtful environment with a deep knowledge of Georgia estate laws that govern how estates and wills are administered.
 Estate contests can be highly emotional and legally complex.
-These matters can veer into personal relationships and familial dynamics, our attorneys are well-versed in the nuances necessary to navigate these waters with the utmost care and scrutiny.
+These matters can veer into personal relationships and familial dynamics, but our team is well-versed in the nuances necessary to navigate these waters with the utmost care and scrutiny.

-An administrator of an estate is named when a will is not present and a court appoints an estate administrator to preside over the estate administration.
+- An administrator of an estate is named when a will is not present, and a court appoints an administrator to preside over the estate administration.
 This individual is sometimes referred to as a personal representative.
-The powers and duties remain similar as that of an executor.
+The powers and duties remain similar to those of an executor.
 The administrator must provide notice of their appointment to interested parties of the estate.

-Claimants are another layer in estate litigation.
-Claimants are those, such as credit card companies or banks, which must make a claim on an estate when outstanding debt exists and needs to be paid.
+- Claimants are those, such as credit card companies or banks, which must make a claim on an estate when outstanding debt exists and needs to be paid.
 In most areas, the executor is required to post a notice in newspapers or elsewhere to creditors after probate opens up.
 Some states go further and require written notice by the executor to all known creditors.
-For creditors to become claimants, they must operate in a quick fashion to file a written claim with the executor as to avoid an expiration of the statute of limitations.
+For creditors to become claimants, they must operate quickly to file a written claim with the executor to avoid an expiration of the statute of limitations.

-Disputes over wills occur when an heir or beneficiary of a past will believe that the will used for probate is not valid.
+Disputes over wills occur when an heir or beneficiary of a past will believes that the will used for probate is not valid.
 Once the petition to probate is served, the heirs have a set time frame in which to object to the probate of the will.
 If they do not contest the will within that designated time, they may lose their right to challenge the will’s validity altogether.